SC directs AGP to audit 10-year PIA accounts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Saturday issued directives to the Auditor General of Pakistan (AGP) to complete within 10 days, the task of auditing accounts of the Pakistan International Airlines (PIA) of 10 years and furnish a comprehensive report before it.
+ISLAMABAD: The Supreme Court (SC) on Saturday issued directives to Auditor General of Pakistan (AGP) to complete within ten days, the task of auditing accounts of the Pakistan International Airlines (PIA) of ten years and furnish a comprehensive report before it.

-A two-member bench of the apex court, headed by Chief Justice Saqib Nisar, resumed the hearing into a suo motu case relating to the privatisation and losses, incurred by the PIA.
+A two-member bench of the apex court headed by Chief Justice Saqib Nisar resumed hearing into a suo motu case relating to privatisation and losses, incurred by the PIA.

-During the hearing, the counsel for former adviser on Aviation Shujaat Azeem submitted that his client had submitted details of accounts of eight years.
-At this, the chief justice observed that Shujaat Azeem had full control over the national flag carrier, adding that the court had not asked Azeem for submitting any documents.
+During the hearing, counsel for former adviser on Aviation Shujaat Azeem submitted that his client had submitted details of accounts of eight years.
+At this Chief Justice observed that Shujaat Azeem had full control over the national flag carrier adding that the court had not asked Azeem for submitting any documents.

-“Maybe you want to make a news that nothing wrong was made in your tenure,” the CJP told the counsel for Shujaat Azeem.
-During the hearing, the court was informed that from 2008 to 2018, PIA faced a loss of Rs280 billion to which the chief justice asked someone had to be responsible for such a huge loss.
+“Maybe you want to make a news that nothing wrong was made in your tenure”, CJP told counsel for Shujaat Azeem.
+During the hearing, the court was informed that from 2008 to 2018, PIA faced a loss of Rs280 billion to which the Chief justice asked someone had to be responsible for such a huge loss.

-The chief justice said that the Auditor General has been asked to conduct specifically the loss incurred by the national flag carrier.
-Former Aviation adviser Mehtab Abbasi, however, contended that the Auditor General was not capable of auditing the loss of the national flag carrier, adding that only a competent and professional auditor would be able to do the needful.
+The Chief Justice said that the Auditor General has been asked to conduct specifically the loss incurred by the national flag carrier.
+Former Aviation adviser Mehtab Abbasi, however, contended that Auditor General was not capable of auditing the loss of the national flag carrier adding that only a competent and professional auditor would be able to do the needful.

-“I have made all the decisions to my conscience and personally resigned from the slot of the governorship," Mehtab Abbasi contended.
+“I have made all the decisions to my conscience and personally resigned from the slot of governorship”, Mehtab Abbasi contended.

 Justice Muneeb Akhtar, another member of the bench, asked Mehtab Abbasi as to how many employees he fired during his tenure to which Abbaai replied that stay orders issued by the courts were the main hurdles in removing the employees.